-Chaplaincy provision is co-ordinated by the Lay Chaplain, Richard Nihill, who is a full-time member of staff, with significant contributions from Revd Johannes Noble, the Vicar of Heslington and School Chaplain.
-Fr.
-Jan is in school every week; on days when he is leading collective worship and at other times.
+Chaplaincy provision is co-ordinated by the Lay Chaplain, Richard Nihill, who is a full-time member of staff, with significant contributions from other local Church of England clergy.
+They are in school every week; on days when they are leading collective worship and at other times.
 The York Schools Youth Trust (YoYo) also contribute to the work of Chaplaincy; helping with lunchtime clubs, taking collective worship and assisting at special services.
 Several other staff are committed to the success of the team.
-Other clergy and lay people make individual contributions to the team.
+Other clergy a variety of Christian denominations and lay people make individual contributions to the team.
 Chaplaincy is part of the pastoral care of staff and students.
 The Lay Chaplain is also a member of the schools Senior Leadership Team.
 The school has its own Chapel and a Spiritual Garden.
 Students and staff are welcome to join in the services held during termtime, or simply to withdraw to these spaces for a few minutes' stillness and peace in the middle of a busy school day.

 The work of the Chaplaincy team includes:

 - Collective worship – particularly Chapel collective worship, to which the Chaplaincy team contribute significantly.

 - Counselling and guidance – particularly through the regular lunchtime drop-in sessions in the Chapel.
 For students and staff, including those of all faiths and of none.
 Support may include bereavement counselling.

 - Services – voluntary services in the school Chapel run monthly.
 These regularly include Holy Communion and sometimes non-Eucharistic services.
 As well as the Carol Service in York Minster, there are also Christmas and Easter services in school for all students.
 A voluntary staff communion service starts each term to which everyone is very welcome.

 - Prayer - a staff prayer group meets weekly to pray for staff, students, the life of the school and the wider world.